YourNiceCv

 Exclude: Date of birth, marital status, national insurance number, full home address (privacy concerns).

-Personal Statement (UK Essential)
+Personal Statement (Worldwide Essential)

 Example: "Chartered Accountant (ACA) with 7 years' experience in financial reporting and audit for FTSE 250 companies.
 Expert in IFRS compliance and leading audit teams of 5-10 staff.
 Seeking Senior Accountant role at Big Four firm."